minetest/dev.luanti.org/content/models/using-blender.md

     1. Mesh/UV Unwrap/Smart UV Project \[see one of the many UV Mapping tutorials if you want seams to match, etc\]
         \[optional\] Set island margin to 0.004 (this leaves a gap between faces, so there will be less risk of bleeding of colour across sharp edges.
 0.002 is approx 1 pixel for a 512 pixel image)
 2. Move mouse to the top of the 3D window to get and up/down arrow.
 Right click/split window and size to 50:50.
-    1. On the R hand new window select the litle cube (3D viewport) icon and switch to UV Map viewport
+    1. On the R hand new window select the little cube (3D viewport) icon and switch to UV Map viewport
     2. LowMenubar:New
         1. Set name - eg 'yourname UV Map'
         2. Click UV Test Grid (optional)